-The bodies of diabetic patients also have problems when trying to dispose of toxins and waste products, which also include the gums and teeth.
-This makes diabetic individuals prone to circulation problems that can lead to infections, such as gingivitis and periodontal diseases
+It is important to note that the bodies of diabetic patients also have problems trying to get rid of toxins and physical waste that also include the gums and teeth.
+This makes diabetics prone to circulation problems that can lead to infections, such as gingivitis and periodontal disease.

-What can I do to prevent dental problems from diabetes?
+What can I do to prevent dental problems caused by diabetes?

-Stop Smoking.
-If you are diabetic, you need to stop smoking as soon as possible.
-Smoking only makes diabetic people have higher chances of suffering from oral diseases.
+Stop smoking.
+If you are diabetic, you should quit smoking as soon as possible.
+Smoking only makes diabetics more likely to suffer from oral diseases.

-Take care of your blood sugar levels.
-If you have diabetes you need to keep taking your medications as prescribed by your doctor, this will dramatically decrease the chances of having any dental and overall health problems
+Watch your blood sugar levels.
+If you have diabetes, you should continue taking your medications as prescribed by your doctor, this will drastically decrease your chances of having dental and general health problems.

 Brush your teeth at least twice a day.
-One of the best ways to prevent diabetes-related dental problems is by brushing at least twice a day
+One of the best ways to prevent diabetes-related dental problems is to brush your teeth at least twice a day.

-By brushing twice a day you prevent any bacteria from building up and creating future problems.
-Also, brushing works as a way to massage your gums, which improves their blood circulation.
+Brushing your teeth twice a day prevents bacteria from building up and creating problems in the future.
+In addition, brushing works as a way to massage the gums, which improves blood circulation.

 Floss daily.
-Flossing is another activity that can help prevent future problems for diabetic individuals.
-By flossing you remove any bacteria build up between your teeth.
-However, if you are a diabetic individual you should be careful when flossing since by doing it carelessly can damage your gums and cause bleeding in them.
+Flossing is another activity that can help prevent future problems for diabetics.
+By flossing, you remove bacteria that has accumulated between the teeth.
+However, if you are diabetic, you should be careful when flossing because flossing carelessly can damage your gums and cause them to bleed.

 Visit your dentist regularly.
-A diabetic patient must visit the dentist at least every six months for regular cleaning and checkup.
-In Somos Dental our dentists have wide experience with diabetic patients, so you can visit our offices.
+A diabetic patient should visit the dentist at least every six months for regular cleaning and checkup.

-Where can I find a dental office in Phoenix that works with diabetic individuals?
+Where can I find a dental office in Phoenix that works with diabetics?

 If you are looking for a dental office that works with diabetic patients, you can come to Somos Dental.